 - Face additional fines and/or jail time

-Each state, and many times, each monitoring authority has their own requirements for what is reported to them.
-Every report contains the time and BrAC level of every breath sample, as well as the time of each requested sample even if it wasn't taken and any tampering that might have occurred.
+Each state, and many times, each monitoring authority, has their own requirements for what is reported to them.
+Every report contains the time and BrAC level of every breath sample as well as the time of each requested sample, even if it wasn't taken and any tampering that might have occurred.
 Other things that may be reported are missed calibrations, non–usage or photo verification.
 Call us today to learn more about your state’s requirements.

 Any tampering or attempted circumvention is recorded.
 This could affect your driving privileges, require a longer time with an ignition interlock installed or in many states, be considered a felony.